This Page is HomeUpdates

 So far, targeting the bottom-fixed offshore wind power generation, we have started operation of Japan’s first offshore installation vessel, as called SEP vessel*3, with an 800t lifting capacity crane, and are currently building a larger vessel equipped with a 1,600t lifting capacity crane.
 In this April, we established the Offshore Wind Farm Business Divisions Group to strengthen our initiatives towards the takeoff of offshore wind farm projects in Japan.
 Furthermore, with regard to the floating offshore wind power generation, we will make the most of our extensive experience and expertise in marine civil engineering that we have gained so far, in preparation for their practical use in the near future.

-As a top-runner in the offshore wind farm construction field in Japan, we will endeavor to contribute to the further expansion of offshore wind power generation in Japan by realizing rational and highly-efficient construction.
+As a front-runner in the offshore wind farm construction field in Japan, we will endeavor to contribute to the further expansion of offshore wind power generation in Japan by realizing rational and highly-efficient construction.

 *1 Referenced to the official website of NEDO, https://www.nedo.go.jp/koubo/FF3_100286.html